saicone/delivery4j/README.md

 * `broker-valkey` - Valkey broker.
 * `extension-caffeine` - Extension to detect and use Caffeine cache on MessageChannel.
 * `extension-guava` - Extension to detect and use Guava cache on MessageChannel.
-* `extension-log4j` - Extension to detect and use log4j logger on Broker instance.
-* `extension-slf4j` - Extension to detect and use slf4j logger on Broker instance.

 <details>
   <summary>build.gradle</summary>